 In this case, the email from Amazon alerts the customers about a sign-in from an unknown device.

-Obviously, account-related emails like this are critical to keeping customer data safe and secure.
+Account-related emails like this are crucial to keeping customer data safe and secure.

 The example is great because it has: